Contact: Rich Kurz Page content last updated March 26, 2020

 But how big was it really?

 It turns out there are two public domain photos of it taken in 1912 as seen in two panoramaic photographs.
 These can be found at American Memory here and here.
 You can find these there by going to the panoramic photos section and searching on the photographer's last name, "McKibben" or on "South Dakota."
 The first shows a 3/4 front view of the building and the second shows a nearly complete side elevation of it.
-It had been moved from its original location to the back of the lot when the First National Bank of De Smet building was constructed.
+It had been moved from its original location facing Calumet Ave. to the back of the lot when the First National Bank of De Smet building was constructed in 1885.
 That building today houses the Gass Law firm.
-There also exists a number of private photos of it.
-One researcher graciously took interest in what I was doing and shared a few more.
+There also exists a number of private photos of it and one that can be purchased from the South Dakota State Historical Society.
+One researcher graciously took interest in what I was doing and shared a few of those private ones.

-My procedure was to compare Pa's store in the photos, whose dimensions were unknown, to the bank building/Gass Law firm building, whose dimensions can be known.
-So a good orthographic reconstruction of the bank would also yield one for Pa's store and provide dimensions by comparison.
-Because a rectified image is not necessarily in correct proportion width to height, I needed to compare the 1912 photos to my own modern ones.
-I am using my photos of the bank/Gass Law building taken when we visited in 2003 in Hugin to get a present day comparison of the building.
-I then Huginize the bank building taken in 1912 to match the two.
-I will then be able to use the same Hugin file to make elevations of Pa's store (So goes the theory, but measurements trump theory).
+My procedure will be to compare Pa's store in the photos, whose dimensions are unknown, to the bank building/Gass Law firm building, whose dimensions can be known.
+So a good stereographic reconstruction of the bank would also yield a reconstruction of Pa's store and provide dimensions by comparison.
+Because a rectified image will not necessarily be in correct proportion width to height when using Hugin (in my experience), I will need to compare the 1912 photos to my own modern ones.
+I will bring my photos of the bank/Gass Law building taken when we visited in 2003 into Hugin to get a present day comparison of the building.
+Then I will "Huginize" the bank building taken in 1912 to match the modern views.
+I will then be able to use the same Hugin file to make elevations of Pa's store.
+So goes the theory, but measurements trump theory.

-I have done this by hand and came to the rough conclusion that Pa's store was about as big as the Surveyor House!
+I did this by hand and came to the rough conclusion that Pa's store was about as big as the Surveyor House!
 In other words, it was small.
-Pa may well have used the Surveyor House as his model when he built the store.
-Maybe.
-I wanted to order up large files of the panoramas and Huginize them to get better detail thru increased resolution, but what is on line is all one can get digitally.
+Pa may well have used the Surveyor House as his model when he built the store. . . maybe.
+I wanted to order up large files of the panoramas and Huginize them to get better detail thru increased resolution, so I contacted American Memory, but what is on line is all one can get digitally.

-A 2nd round of Hugin produced the bottom row.
+A 2nd round of Huginizing produced the bottom row.

 What really helped was having the basic aspect ratio of the floorplan - or in this case the roof plan.